awsdocs/amazon-s3-developer-guide/doc_source/object-lock-managing.md

 To view an object version's retention mode and retention period, you must have the `s3:GetObjectRetention` permission\.
 To view an object version's legal hold status, you must have the `s3:GetObjectLegalHold` permission\.
 If you `GET` or `HEAD` an object version but don't have the necessary permissions to view its lock status, the request succeeds\.
 However, it doesn't return information that you don't have permission to view\.

 To view a bucket's default retention configuration \(if it has one\), request the bucket's object lock configuration\.
 To do this, you must have the `s3:GetBucketObjectLockConfiguration` permission\.
 If you make a request for an object lock configuration against a bucket that doesn't have Amazon S3 object lock enabled, Amazon S3 returns an error\.
+For more information about permissions, see [Example — Object Operations](using-with-s3-actions.md#using-with-s3-actions-related-to-objects)\.

 You can configure Amazon S3 inventory reports on your buckets to include the `Retain Until Date`, `object lock Mode`, and `Legal Hold Status` for all objects in a bucket\.
 For more information, see [ Amazon S3 Inventory](storage-inventory.md)\.